Storyflow Logo

 Pricing: Free with Workspace.

-Cons: No planning structure beyond documents, no AI for podcast work, no canvas.
+Cons: No planning structure beyond documents, no AI for podcast work, no canvas or database.

-Verdict: Google Docs is the right pick for free episode outlining.
+Verdict: Google Docs is the right pick for free episode outlining and nothing more structured.

 The Bottom Line

-If you are not sure which fits, ask which phase of podcasting has been the actual bottleneck.
-If you cannot keep season-level structure clear, a canvas tool fixes it.
-If you cannot find which episode is at which production stage, a database fixes it.
-If you cannot keep up with post-production, an AI tool fixes it.
-The wrong move is to switch tools repeatedly when the actual problem is that planning is multi-stage and one tool rarely handles all stages well.
+If you are not sure which fits, ask which stage of the pipeline has been the actual bottleneck.
+If you cannot keep season-level structure clear, a canvas tool fixes the plan stage.
+If you cannot find which episode is at which production stage, a database fixes tracking.
+If you cannot keep up with post-production, an AI tool fixes the edit stage.
+The wrong move is to switch tools repeatedly when the real problem is that planning is multi-stage and one tool rarely handles all of it well.
+Podcasts die in the plan, not the edit, so tool that stage first and pair the rest.

 Author